 Given the ranch’s massive size, you can easily spend a day exploring the movie sites or on the adventures they offer!

 Kahana Bay Beach

-The resort’s beaches and snorkeling areas aren’t restricted to the general public.
-So, even if you aren’t staying at Turtle Bay Resort, head on down to the Kuilima Cave for snorkeling, or to Turtle Bay to see magnificent sea turtles.
+The resort’s beaches and snorkelling areas aren’t restricted to the general public.
+So, even if you aren’t staying at Turtle Bay Resort, head on down to the Kuilima Cave for snorkelling, or Turtle Bay to see magnificent sea turtles.

 Banzai Pipeline (also known as “Pipeline” or just “Pipe”) is another epic beach worth visiting.
 The beach is famous for its notorious waves that draw surfers from all across the island.

 The rocks in the area provide a natural bay for fish, and sea turtles to stay within, and feed.
-That’s what makes it a perfect spot for snorkeling.
+That’s what makes it a perfect spot for snorkelling.
 It’s also not as crowded as Hanauma Bay.

 Waimea Bay Beach Park